asian-code/Aws_3tier_application/README.md

 This project is a 3-tier application consisting of a web front-end, an application server, and a database server.
 The infrastructure is managed using Terraform and deployed on AWS.

 ## Architecture
-- **Presentation Tier**: The front-end is built with React.js and served by an Nginx server.
+- **Presentation Tier**: The front-end is built with Node.js and Express.js.
 - **Application Tier**: The back-end is developed using Node.js and Express.js.
 - **Data Tier**: The database is managed by Amazon RDS running MySQL.